slowernews/wisdom-tldr/README.md

 > *'The highest form of the art of power is the ability to distinguish the wolves from the lambs, the foxes from hares, the hawks from vultures.'*

-CHALLENGE: bias is everywhere.
+HOWEVER, bias is everywhere.
 Be specially careful when facing new ideas.<br>
 Too much info is also prone to bias: you'll always find confirmation to your pre-existing beliefs and assumptions.

 > *'Everything we hear is an opinion, not a fact.
 Everything we see is a perspective, not the truth.'*